TitleMax logo

 TitleMax has operated since 1998 and positions itself as a reliable title loan provider across Tennessee, with a Memphis location serving the local market.
 The company specializes in car title loans, a collateral-based lending product where borrowers pledge their vehicle's lien-free title to secure cash advances.
 Their core offering targets consumers in financial emergencies who need fast access to cash and cannot wait for traditional bank loan processes.

 The company offers title loans up to $2,500 with a title pledge or $4,000 with a secured line of credit.
 Their application process is designed for speed—applications can be completed and approved the same day, with in-store appraisals completed in approximately 30 minutes.
 TitleMax states they accept most credit types, including bad credit, though applications are subject to credit checks, underwriting, and state-specific eligibility requirements.
-They also mention the ability to help borrowers refinance existing title loans from other lenders at potentially more competitive rates.
+They also mention the ability to help borrowers refinance existing title loans from other lenders at potentially more rate claims to verify.

 TitleMax differentiates itself by allowing borrowers to continue driving their vehicle throughout the loan repayment period while the company holds a lien on the title.
 They emphasize friendly staff, competitive interest rates, and convenient application methods (in-store, online, or via app).
 The company frames title loans as a solution for emergency expenses rather than a long-term financial product, positioning themselves as a bridge during difficult times.

-A critical caveat is that title loans carry inherent risks: borrowers risk vehicle repossession if they default, and while the website mentions competitive rates, no specific APR figures are disclosed.
+A critical caveat is that title loans carry inherent risks: borrowers risk vehicle repossession if they default, and while the website mentions rate claims to verify, no specific APR figures are disclosed.
 The loan amounts are modest ($2,500–$4,000), making them suitable only for short-term cash needs.
 Military personnel and their dependents are ineligible.
 State regulations, local store availability, and ability-to-repay analyses may affect actual approval and funded amounts.

 Services & Features